 How to Get to Branson

-By Air: Out-of-towners usually fly into Branson Airport (BKG), the city’s closest airport, which opened in 2009.
-You can also fly into Springfield-Branson National Airport – this transportation hub has flights with American Airlines, Allegiant Air, Delta, United and U.S. Airways – then drive about 50 miles due south to Branson.
+By Air: Branson Airport (BKG), the city’s closest airport, which opened in 2009.
+Springfield-Branson National Airport has flights with American Airlines, Allegiant Air, Delta, and United– then drive about 50 miles due south to Branson.

 Company Name: Branson Chamber and CVB